 “For people creating lots of content, it’s incredibly frustrating to keep updating that link, and it means their audience can’t find content beyond the latest post.
 But it’s also useful to point people to all your content from places like YouTube, Facebook and Twitch too.”

 We subscribed to Linktree’s Pro package to research this review.
 This allowed us to test all their premium features for $6 a month.
-The ones that had the potential to serve surges.co the best were newsletter email signup, link scheduling and the ability to add additional branding.
+The ones that had the potential to serve Surges the best were newsletter email signup, link scheduling, gated content and the ability to add additional branding.

-Now that the review has been published we’ve stuck around as a paying customer.
+Now that the review has been published we also stuck around as a paying customer for a while.

 Linktree is almost good to go out of the box.

 Sign up via your Instagram login or email address.
-Choose your custom URL (e.g. linktr.ee/surges) and pick between a ‘Free’ or ‘Pro’ account.
+Choose your custom URL and pick between a ‘Free’ or ‘PRO’ account.
 Add your links and that’s it!

 Customising how it looks and setting up all the premium features takes a tiny bit longer but it’s designed to be easy.
 If it doubt, Linktree’s onboarding articles are on hand.

 It’s important to note that the ‘Free’ features are incredibly generous and more than enough for a lot of people’s personal social media accounts.
-Those with significant or growing follower numbers, or a business account, will want to upgrade though.
+Those with significant or growing follower numbers, or a business account, will want to upgrade to PRO.

 It all starts here.
 Feature unlimited links on your Linktree with a description.
 A preview pane mocks-up your Linktree as it would appear live.
-The free version includes a small selection of themes and some colour changes but you’ll need to upgrade for full customisation, including highlighting important links, adding photo thumbnails, and removing the Linktree logo.
+The free version includes a small selection of themes and some colour changes but you’ll need to upgrade for full customisation, including vanity URL, highlighting important links, adding photo thumbnails and removing the Linktree logo for maximum brand recognition.

 Linktree doesn’t go overboard on data.
 Free accounts see total clicks per link and lifetime views on your Linktree.
 Upgrading to the paid version gets you daily clicks, click through rates and correctly attributes the activity to ‘Social’ in Google Analytics.